1945

 with its passenger list of White House members and a variety of celebrities.
 What became of

-condition and location, along with the plane both have vanished!
+current condition and location, along with the plane both have vanished!

 From Former Executive Pilot of the Plane (2006)

-Former American General executive pilot (N33604) Herb Garrett stated to me, that many years
+Former American General executive pilot (N33604) Herb Garrett stated to me that many years

 ago (after AIG sold the plane) he had heard the Lodestar ended up wrecked on a Florida beach.